 MICROSCAPE / SCIENCE PHOTO LIBRARY MICROSCAPE / SCIENCE PHOTO LIBRARY

-Light microscopy of a muscular artery sectioned in an oblique plane.
-This is the most common type among arteries.
-Starting innermost the artery wall is formed by an internal elastic layer/lamina shown as a dark blue wavy line (part of the tunica intima).
-A wide smooth muscle layer (tunica media, green) and an outer but thinner connective tissue layer (green) called the tunica adventitia are separated by the external elastic lamina (dark blue wavy line).
+Light microscopy of a muscular artery a common type among arteries.
+Starting innermost the artery wall is formed by a folded endothelium and internal elastic layer/lamina (part of the tunica intima), a wider multilayered smooth muscle component (tunica media, red nuclei) and an outer connective tissue layer (green) called the tunica adventitia.
+An external elastic lamina is noted between the tunica media and adventitia.
 Muscular arteries serve to distribute and maintain blood flow to organs and tissues using their smooth muscle to control vessel diameter.
-Magnification x100 when printed at 10 cm.
+Magnification x190 when printed at 10 cm height.

 Model release not required.
 Property release not required.